Postgraduate Taught

 • Staff expertise: The course is delivered by staff from NHS Lothian and NHS Greater Glasgow and Clyde, in collaboration with QMU School of Health Sciences.
 As trainee therapists, students benefit from the vast experience of expert CBT practitioners from throughout the UK delivering on our specialist postgraduate teaching course.

-• Accreditation: This course is accredited with the (BABCP).
+• Accreditation: This course is accredited with the BABCP.
 On completing the PgDip students will be eligible to apply for BABCP accredited status, the gold standard benchmark in CBT competence.

 • Responsive: This course meets the demand for trained specialists in the field.